top of page

 Step 3: Prepare Your Plans

-To apply for a permit, you’ll need detailed plans outlining your project.
-These plans often include:
+Once you confirm the need for a permit, you’ll need to submit detailed plans for approval.
+These typically include:

-• Site plans showing your property’s boundaries and existing structures
+• Site plans – Outlining property boundaries and structures

-Hiring a licensed architect or contractor familiar with Marin County requirements can streamline this process.
+Hiring a licensed architect or contractor familiar with Marin County’s permitting requirements will help streamline this process and ensure your plans meet all necessary standards.

 Step 4: Submit Your Permit Application